shopper approved

 JM Bullion has been serving customers since 2011.
 In that time, we have completed more than six million orders and sold more than $10 billion worth of precious metals products.

 JM Bullion has also received more than 385,000 customer reviews in its years of service.
-The average customer rated their experience with JM Bullion as 4.8 stars out of 5, and more than 97% of customers rated their transaction with 4 stars or more.
+The average customer rated their experience with us as 4.8 stars out of 5, and more than 97% of our customers rated their transaction with 4 stars or more.

 So, the benefits of buying gold coins from JM Bullion aren’t just a function of our experience and volume.
 We also offer one of the easiest customer experiences, so let’s discuss the different types of gold coins you may consider for investing.